- 1. Discover Morong Beach

 Outside the fishing festival, you can view the Madi Bay, Pacific Ocean, and Mount Iraya from afar.
 A nearby spring called Rakuh-a-idi Spring (Spring of Youth / Fountain of Youth) can also be reached with a 30-minute trek.

-As a natural spring pool that overlooks the beach and the scenic Mount Iraya, it has become a place of relaxation and solace for locals and travelers.
+As a natural spring pool that overlooks the beach and the scenic Mount Iraya, it has become one of the places to visit in Batanes for relaxation and solace.

 17. Go to Chamantad-Tinyan Viewpoint